 4. Hitman: Absolution (2012)

-Hitman: Absolution is clear about its cinematic aspirations right from the start: a superbly-produced cutscene reveals Agent 47’s mission is to kill his long-time handler Diana, who has betrayed the Agency for reasons unknown.
-The story has a dark, movie-like feel to it and pits protagonist Agent 47 against a bunch of low-lives led by a slimy guy in a cowboy hat.
-Actually, If this were a movie instead of a video game, it would be leagues ahead of that awful 2015 film starring Rupert Friend.
+Hitman: Absolution’s cinematic aspirations are clear from the start.
+Protagonist Agent 47’s mission is to kill his long-time handler Diana, who has betrayed the Agency for unknown reasons, and this is revealed in a superbly-produced cutscene.
+The game’s story has a dark, movie-like feel to it, pitting protagonist Agent 47 against a bunch of low-lives led by a slimy guy in a cowboy hat.
+If Absolution were a movie instead of a video game, it would be leagues ahead of that awful 2015 film starring Rupert Friend.

 Came out on: PC, PS4, Xbox One, Xbox 360 and PS3.